 Students in the Master of Social Work program are required to maintain continuous enrollment for the Fall, Winter and Summer graduate terms.
-The graduate Summer term extends from May through to the end of August however, in most situations, course requirements are completed by mid-July.
+The graduate Summer term extends from May through to the end of August however, in most situations, course requirements are completed by the end of June or mid-July.
 Students who are receiving OSAP should be aware that employment during the Summer term (including July and August) may impact eligibility requirements and debt forgiveness options.
 Please contact your OSAP office or advisor to ensure you have the necessary information pertaining to your individual situation.